dimatrubca/bank_tmps/README.md

 The resulting application is a bank simulator.
 For now, you can perform such basic actions as authentication, getting a credit/debit card and taking a loan.
 The existing users are defined inside the *Data/cliens.json* file, but new ones can also be created.

-###  Authentication and issuing a debit card exaple
+###  Authentication and issuing a debit card example
 <img src="https://github.com/dimatrubca/bank_tmps/blob/master/images/intro_debit_card_flow.png" width="450" title="hover text">

 ### Taking a loan example